Saurav-Somani/IDS_Project/README.md

 # IDS_Project

 This is a Sentiment analysis project made using python Jupyter.
-This uses the UCI dataset.
+This uses the UCI sentiment dataset.Link for dataset is https://archive.ics.uci.edu/ml/datasets/Sentiment+Labelled+Sentences

 # Models Used: